 Any Elmhurst Park District resident who registers for a park district program and has a special need is eligible to receive inclusion services.
 This service is offered free to Elmhurst Park District program participants.
 Inclusion is designed to provide the maximum opportunity to participate in a program.

 Types of Inclusion Services

-The Elmhurst Park District will provide the type of support deemed necessary for successful participation in a park district program.
+The Park District will provide the type of support deemed necessary for successful participation in a park district program.
 Supports may include: training with the program staff, consultation with the individual and individual's family members, activity modification, behavior management support, sign language interpreters, observation and evaluation, implementation of adaptive equipment, and/or provision of a support staff member.

 What are Inclusion services?

-The Elmhurst Park District (EPD) believes that all individuals should be provided with leisure opportunities that allow them to perform at their highest level.
+The Park District believes that all individuals should be provided with leisure opportunities that allow them to perform at their highest level.
 We understand that not every individual who has a special need desires EPD programming.
-In cooperation with our Program Managers, EPD staff will assist and advise any resident who is interested in participating in a program.
+In cooperation with our Program Managers, staff will assist and advise any resident who is interested in participating in a program.